-If an artificial bundle of service is created by clubbing two courses together, only one of which leads to a qualification recognized by law, then by application of the rule of determination of taxability of a supply which is not bundled in the ordinary course of business, it shall be treated as a mixed supply as per provisions contained in section 2(74) read with section 8 of the CGST act, 2017. the taxability will be money and securities but includes actionable claim, growing crops, grass and things attached to or forming part of the land which are agreed to be severed before supply or under a contract of supply.
+The scope of 'service' in GST regime is very wide as it has been defined as 'anything other than goods is service'.
+Thus, if it is not a 'good', it is a service.
+Goods is defined in section 2(52) of the CGST Act, 2017 as every kind of movable property other than money and securities but includes actionable claim, growing crops, grass and things attached to or forming part of the land which are agreed to be severed before supply or under a contract of supply.
 Thus, it would not include money and securities but transactions therein shall be covered.
 Actionable claims are treated as goods and not services.